bulletmark/mpr/README.md

 All device full path names and mpremote defined shortcut mnemonics can be used for the `-d/--device` option.
-For convenience, you can type `mpr -l` to print out the standard mpremote device mnemonics and names which can be used.
+For convenience, you can type `mpr -d list` to print out the standard mpremote device mnemonics and names which can be used.

 The `cp` command in mpremote is implemented with explicit `get` and `put` commands in mpr so there is no need for the user to use a `:` char